tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 Henry and I were born six weeks early.

 Mom says we came out looking like a pair of grapes.
 Our lips and skin were dyed a dull bluish-purple, and she could almost fit both of us in the palm of her hand.
-That’s an outrageously gentle way of describing two suffocating babies, but I guess that’s Mom for you.
+It's an outrageously gentle way of describing two premature babies in the process of suffocating, but I guess that’s Mom for you.

 Put more bluntly, Henry and I were born on death's door.

 We couldn’t breathe, not on our own, not with the equipment that God loaned us.
 Machines were tasked with breathing for us in the neonatal ICU.
 Tubes as thin as coffee straws pumped microscopic gulps of fresh air down our throats, offloading our immature lungs, giving them space to rest and develop.
 For a little while, it seemed like the worst was over.
 Seemed like we both would live.
 Seemed like we’d both be normal.

 Then, I bled into my brain.

 The vessels were too young, too fragile.
 One of them snapped.
-Blood pooled quickly, crushed whole sections of my brain against the inside of my skull before they could release the pressure.
-The surgeons told Mom I had a fifty percent chance of survival, but I’d almost certainly be damaged goods if I did survive.
+Blood pooled quickly, crushing whole sections of my brain against the inside of my skull.
+The surgeons told Mom I had a fifty percent chance of survival, but I’d almost certainly be damaged goods if I did pull through.

-When tempers flare, Henry likes to speculate on whether Dad would have stuck around if I *hadn’t* survived.
+When our tempers flare, Henry likes to speculate.

+He thinks that if I *hadn't* survived, Dad may have decided to stick around.
 Maybe he wouldn’t have gotten so overwhelmed.
-Perhaps he could have tolerated the burden of a single, normal kid.
+Perhaps he could have stomached the burden of a single, normal kid.
 Forces me to remind him that Dad bolted for the border the day we were born, a full week before my brain bled.
 He sprinted from the delivery room at the mere sight of us - his grape-skinned, breathless, keychain babies.

-Cerebral palsy and deafness aren’t the worst cards to hold.
+That said, cerebral palsy and deafness aren’t the worst cards I could've been dealt.

 So what if my ears don’t work?
 So what if my muscles aren’t perfect?
 It is what it is.
 If we’re to blame for Dad’s abandonment, then so be it, but I won’t shoulder the blame alone.
 I mean, that’s what twins do, right?
 We split the world down the middle and share it equally, including the shitty parts? *Especially* the shitty parts?

-Anyway.
+Anyway...

 Last week, for the first time in fifteen years, I heard something.